Apostle1327/Java-Script-Journey/readme.md

 - [MDN Web Docs: JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) 📖: A comprehensive and reliable source for JavaScript documentation and tutorials.

-- [JavaScript.info](https://javascript.info/) 💻: An interactive tutorial website covering JavaScript from basics to advanced topics.
+- [JavScript Tutorial](https://www.javascripttutorial.net/) 💻: An interactive tutorial website covering JavaScript from basics to advanced topics.

 - [FreeCodeCamp](https://www.freecodecamp.org/) 🌐: An online platform offering free coding challenges, projects, and certifications in JavaScript and other programming languages.